istrate/cp4d/OpenShift-Rook-Ceph.md

 Solution:<br>
 Remove logical volume and labels attached to devices fit for *ceph*.
 The devices should be in "raw" state.<br>
+*Warning: be very careful and double-check because the changes are irreversible.*<br>

 > lvdisplay<br>
 ```